swiftlang/swift-evolution/proposals/nnnn-actors.md

 Deadlocked actors would be sitting around as inactive zombies forever, because normal swift async calls do not include timeouts.

 Some runtimes solve this by making *every single actor call have a timeout*.
-This would mean that each await could potentially throw, and that either timeouts or deadlock detection would have to always be enabled.
+This would mean that each await could potentially throw, and that either timeouts or deadlock detection would have to always be enabled - which would be prohibitively expensive since we envision actors being used in the vast majority of concurrent Swift applications.
+It would also muddy the waters with respect to cancellation, which intentionally is designed to be explicit and cooperative, and as checking timeouts/deadlines is a form of cancellation, this is _not_ something we are going to support transparently, thus actor calls neither may assume this.

 It is easy to point out a small mistake in actors spanning a few lines of code, however programming complex actors with reentrancy can be quite a challenge.
 In this specific example, the solution–in hindsight–is simple, we should store the opinion in a function local variable, or in other words, any state the actor needs to to complete an execution "atomically" it must copy into local function scope.
 This can be hard to remember and manage consistently.